This page helps you to fill out the document for the public consultation on the review of the EU copyright rules.

 Explanation: Today, most content are licensed and distributed on a territorial basis, which means that the content accessible varies from one country to another.
 Therefore, citizens often have problems accessing content from another country, or they cannot access the same content as citizens in another EU Member States.
 It creates unjustified barriers to enjoy cultural goods.

-● Spotify which was not available in every EU Member State a full four years after its launch and had to undergo long discussions with GEMA (German Collecting Society) before launching the service in Germany due to excessive fees requests;
+Explanation: There are multiple examples of business that can be launched in some EU countries and not in others due to copyright complexities: ● Spotify which was not available in every EU Member State a full four years after its launch and had to undergo long discussions with GEMA (German Collecting Society) before launching the service in Germany due to excessive fees requests;

 Explanation: The Commission seeks specific numbers of requests and details of location.
 There is a risk linked to this question that few requests for multi-territorial licences be interpreted as a lack of interest, even though the correlation is not self-evident.